We are here to support service users, carers, and staff. We work with people of all faiths and none.

 Conversations are normally confidential.
-Information will only go on your medical records if you want or if you tell us something suggesting harm to yourself or someone else.
+Information will only go on your medical records if agreed or if we are told something suggesting harm someone.

 Our team includes Chaplains and Pastoral Volunteers (of various faiths and none).
 The Chaplains are NHS staff.
 Both the Chaplains and Volunteers have significant experience of working alongside people with mental health difficulties.
 We value recovery approaches.

-If you would like to talk to us, please email firstname.lastname@example.org or phone (0151) 471 2608.
+If you would like to talk to us, please email email@example.com or phone (0151) 471 2608 (Local division) or (0151) 472 4564 (Secure and Specialist Learning Disability Division).
 We work Monday to Friday 9am to 5pm and do not have on-call.
 If the matter is urgent, please let us know, and we will reply as soon as possible.
 Our office is based at the Life Rooms in Walton.

 The nursing team are the main providers of routine spiritual care.
 They should provide basic support for your spirituality, faith, or religious belief.
 To speak to a chaplain, please ask a staff member or contact us directly (see above).